J- 35 Sloop Racer

 The hull and deck are strong and, perhaps more importantly, stiff, so that there is a minimum of flexing when the boat is being pushed.
 The quality of the construction is evident in that over time they are still able to handle the rig forces of a pumped-up backstay on a hard beat.

 The seller reports the keel has been re-positioned and strengthened along with bottom strengthening.
-This vessel is from the New Orleans area and was raced in the East Coast Nationals where it is reported the boat took first place honors around 1990.
+This vessel was originally from the New Orleans area and was raced in the East Coast Nationals where the seller reports the boat took first place honors around 1990.

 |Total # of berths||5|